★Fort Monroe Visitor and Education Center

 Open for lunch and dinner.

-The Chesapeake Dining Room offers traditional selections in a formal dining room and is open for brunch and dinner.
+The Chesapeake Dining Room offers traditional selections in a formal dining room and is open for Sunday brunch by reservations only.

 D. Oozlefinch Beers & Blending